Peace Corps Prep

 More than 260 Lutes have joined the service organization, which sends trained volunteers around the world to help countries meet their needs and cultivate relationships through cross-cultural exchanges.

 The university has frequently produced volunteers, who have served in places such as Mongolia and Namibia.

 As a result of PLU’s deep commitment to Peace Corps work, the organization approached university administrators to launch the new Peace Corps Prep Certificate Program, which debuted in the spring.
 PLU is one of just three universities in Washington state to offer the program.

 It combines hands-on experience and coursework that prepares students for international volunteer opportunities in Peace Corps and other similar service organizations.
 It also builds connections between students interested in pursuing volunteer opportunities abroad and alumni who have completed that work.

 “I think it fits so well with the mission and PLU’s focus on care and creating a community of care for others,” said Katherine Wiley, assistant professor of anthropology and director of the new program.
 “But also I think social justice issues, diversity and sustainability are a big part of the Peace Corps.”

 The decision to bring the program to campus was easy.
-After mapping out the Peace Corps certificate requirements, Tamara Williams and Joel Zylstra — directors of the Wang Center for Global Education and the Center for Community Engagement and Service, respectively — found that some students were already completing the program based off their majors.
+After mapping out the Peace Corps certificate requirements, Tamara Williams and Joel Zylstra — directors of the Wang Center for Global and Community Engaged Education and the Center for Community Engagement and Service, respectively — found that some students were already completing the program based off their majors.

 “It was global studies, environmental studies and Hispanic studies,” Zylstra said.
 “When there is overlap like that it’s kind of like ‘why not?’”